loathers/autoscend/README.md

 Please do create github issues for any problems you run in to.
 I make no promises about how fast I'll be to handle them, but I'll try to fix reasonable problems in a reasonable timeframe.

-You can also come discuss problems with the script on the [#sl\_ascend channel on the Ascension Speed Society discord server](https://discord.gg/96xZxv3), or just discuss the script in general!
+You can also come discuss problems with the script on the [#autoscend channel on the Ascension Speed Society discord server](https://discord.gg/96xZxv3), or just discuss the script in general!

 Some people maintain a list of common problems, solutions, and tips on writing a bug report [in this document](https://docs.google.com/document/d/1AfyKDHSDl-fogGSeNXTwbC6A06BG-gTkXUAdUta9_Ns).